 When my ex-boyfriend (current boyfriend at the time) told me that he was raped, I held him.
 He cried, and I comforted.
 It was like that for a while.
-We were together for three years, and I grew accustomed to the crying fits.
-I expected the sadness.
+We were together for years, and I got used to the crying fits.
+I expected it.
 I even expected the anger.
 Anger at the person who raped him.
 Anger at his parents for doubting him when he finally built up the courage to tell them.
 Anger at society for telling him “men can’t get raped.”
 What I did not expect was anger at me, misdirected anger.

 Don’t Put Your Own Needs Aside